 CLINICAL DATA Percutaneous Tibial Neuromodulation (PTNM)

-Percutaneous Tibial Neuromodulation (PTNM), delivered by the Medtronic NURO™ system, is a safe, minimally-invasive, and effective OAB treatment option to restore* bladder function and improve quality of life.
+Percutaneous Tibial Neuromodulation (PTNM), delivered by the Medtronic NURO™ system, is a safe, minimally-invasive, and effective overactive bladder (OAB) treatment option to restore* bladder function and improve quality of life.1

-In a study by Peters and Carrico (2013), Percutaneous Tibial Nerve Stimulation (PTNS), otherwise known as PTNM, was determined to be an effective OAB treatment in both men and women, regardless of age and prior use of OAB medications.
-Twelve weekly PTNM treatments are needed to realize the full treatment efficacy for those suffering with OAB.1
+In a study by Peters and Carrico (2013), Percutaneous Tibial Nerve Stimulation (PTNS), otherwise known as PTNM, was determined to be an effective OAB treatment in both men and women, regardless of age and prior use of OAB medications.11

-The effectiveness of PTNM has been studied at 12 weeks, 1 year, 2 year and 3 year intervals.
-A pivotal multicenter, double-blind, randomized, sham-controlled trial concluded that PTNM therapy is effective in treating overactive bladder symptoms after 12 weeks of treatment.3
+The effectiveness of PTNM has been studied at 12 weeks3, 1 year8, 2 years9,10, and 3 years5 intervals.
+A pivotal multicenter, double-blind, randomized, sham-controlled trial concluded that PTNM therapy is effective in treating overactive bladder symptoms after 12 weeks of treatment.3 Completing a full 12-session course of therapy is recommended for best results.
+11

 Most common side effects are temporary and include mild pain or skin inflammation at or near the stimulation site.